 You can’t always avoid getting a UTI but taking the following steps reduces your risk of developing one:

-If you still suspect a UTI despite your best efforts, make an appointment with Aloha Urology by phone or online today.
+If you still suspect a UTI despite your best efforts, make an appointment with Aloha Urology by phone today.